chakra-ui/zag/README.md

 Our build is managed with esbuild and turborepo to provide fast, concurrent builds across the packages.

 - `build` : Build the CJS, ESM and DTS files.
 This is the actual production build that we run in the CI.
-- `start` : The command to run when developing for Zag.
-It runs the `build:fast` command, watches for changes and rebuilds as needed.

 ### Examples